rstropek/git-fundamentals/labs/0040-remotes.md

   * Check the status of your repository to verify that Jane's exercise was created
   * Verify content of exercise: `cat content/uebungsbeispiele/scratch/off-to-be-a-wizard.md` (on Windows use `type`)
 * Add and commit your changes.
 The commit message should be *Add wizard game*.
-* Push local changes to GitHub: `git push origin master`
+* Push local changes to GitHub: `git push origin main`
   * Verify that new exercise is on GitHub